Table of Contents

 They’ve allowed artists from all disciplines to be fairly compensated for their work, providing a new lease on life after 2020 took a huge toll on entertainment and the arts.
-At the time of writing, the NFT market is sitting at a monthly sales volume of about $2 billion—up from $400 million at the start of the year.

 It's hard to pinpoint the catalyst for this growth.
 Perhaps it’s high-profile sales like Beeple's 'Everydays: the First 5000 Days', or respected musicians like Kings of Leon releasing NFTs that came bundled with real-life perks.

 Whatever the source, NFTs have become desirable and culturally relevant.
 People are proud to show off their collections.

 But what are the next steps?
 How can we move NFTs from being something that most people have heard about to something that the majority of people own?
 What is preventing us from unlocking 'mass adoption'?

 Uncovering NFT use cases

 As time goes on, we are seeing a growing number of use cases for NFTs.
 Long gone are the days when NFTs solely referred to pixel art or collections of 10,000 randomly generated characters.